December 28, 2018

-Whether you’re already a food photographer or aspiring to be one, remembering these tips can help your photos stand out in becoming the ultimate food photographer.
-Let’s dig in:
+Whether you’re a professional photographer or an aspiring one, remembering the following tips will help your photos stand out so you become the ultimate food photographer.

-There are only so many different angles to choose from when photographing your dish.
-Think about the shape, the height or the “wow” factor of your dish when choosing the right angle.
+There are only so many angles to choose from when photographing your dish.
+Think about the shape, the height, and the primary allure of your dish when selecting the right angle.

-A thin white sheet placed over direct sunlight is a helpful tool in softening those shadows and diffusing direct sunlight.
+A shaded area on a sunny day is ideal but a thin white sheet placed over direct sunlight is a helpful tool in softening those shadows and diffusing direct sunlight in a pinch.
 Black cards can also be used to block light from your props and create darker-styled images.
-It’s important to remember that the use of natural light in your images can be easily modified or enhanced later on.
+After, if you realize you didn’t catch the perfect lighting while taking your photos you can always modify the lighting during the editing process.